Best cars for older drivers

 Small cars

 If you’re looking for a car to help you run errands and get across town, then a city car could be your best choice.
-Generally cheaper and more economic, small cars can save you money and are generally easier to park too.
+Usually cheaper and more economic, small cars can save you money and are generally easier to park too.

 Here are a few of the best rated small cars with relatively roomy interiors and cheaper running costs: